Parent/caregiver presence policy and visitor policy:

-- Only ONE parent or caregiver will be allowed to accompany children and youth while at CHEO.
+- ONE parent or caregiver is allowed to accompany children and youth while at CHEO.

-- Only ONE parent or caregiver will be allowed to accompany children and youth while at CHEO
+- ONE parent or caregiver is recommended to accompany children and youth while at CHEO's Emergency Department.

 Staying at the hospital (admitted to CHEO's inpatient units)